 Chutneys

 The small fridge near the cashier, which was easy to miss, contained bottles of green chutney and tamarind chutney.
 Chutney is a condiment that originated in India.
-It is used as a dipping sauce or accompaniment to main dishes, appetizers, or snacks.
+People use chutney as a dipping sauce or accompaniment to main dishes, appetizers, or snacks.

-I believe the other bottle was a tamarind chutney which had an unfamiliar taste to me.
+The other bottle was a tamarind chutney, which had an unfamiliar taste.
 This chutney had a thicker consistency than the green chutney.
-Its flavor was both sweet and sour, with a fruity and tangy aftertaste.
+Its flavor was sweet and sour, with a fruity and tangy aftertaste.

 Chicken Tikka Masala

-The tikka masala sauce served at Pakwan had a thick consistency similar to a gravy.
-It had a distinct curry flavor which was salty and rich.
+The tikka masala sauce served at Pakwan had a thick consistency similar to gravy.
+It had a distinct, salty, and rich curry flavor.
 I don’t know everything that went into the tomato-based sauce, but if I had to guess, I would say garam masala, cumin, and turmeric.

 Although the dish looked unassuming and the chicken was slightly overcooked, I still enjoyed the rich and tangy flavors of the sauce.
-If you are seeking a simple yet familiar dish, the Chicken Tikka Masala is an excellent choice.
+The Chicken Tikka Masala is an excellent choice if you are seeking a simple yet familiar dish.

 Garlic Naan

-After being prepared fresh and cooked in a tandoor oven, the naan had a crispy, charred exterior with air bubbles that reminded me of thin-crust pizza.
+After being prepared fresh and cooked in a tandoor oven, the naan had a crispy, charred exterior with air bubbles, reminding me of thin-crust pizza.
 The interior of the flatbread remained soft and chewy with a smoky flavor from the oven.

 Basmati Rice

-Similar to the naan, the rice was plain on its own but tasted much better when mixed with the Chicken Tikka Masala sauce.
-The long grains of the basmati rice absorbed the sauce, enhancing the overall flavor and elevating the dish.
+Like the naan, the rice was plain but tasted much better when mixed with the Chicken Tikka Masala sauce.
+The long grains of the basmati rice absorbed the sauce, enhancing its overall flavor and elevating the dish.

-So, if you are looking for an affordable and filling side dish, which pairs well with any item on the menu, then the basmati rice is an excellent option
+So, if you are looking for an affordable and filling side dish that pairs well with any item on the menu, then basmati rice is an excellent option

 Service